-In 2003, Graeme published his autobiography The Flying Scotsman, and a feature film of the same title was released in the UK, USA and Australia in 2007.
+In 2003, he published his autobiography The Flying Scotsman, and a feature film of the same name was released in the UK, USA and Australia in 2007, with Jonny Lee Miller playing the lead role.
+Graeme is still a keen cyclist.